GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

                 rat: Select rat-related files and directories (Default)
                 mouse: Select mouse-related files and directories

- --fldir        Name of the data folder (or folders for group data) to be preprocessed.
+ --fldir        Name of the data folder(s) to be preprocessed.
                 [Values]
                 Any string value or list of comma-delimited string values (Default: data_<model>1)

- --stc          Specifies if STC is needed (long TR vs. short TR)
+ --stc          Specifies if slice time correction (STC) is needed (long TR vs. short TR)
                 [Values]
                 1: STC is required, long TR (Default)
                 0: STC is not required, short TR

+ --dc           Specifies if topup distortion correction (DC) will be performed
+                [Values]
+                1: perform DC.
+A reverse EPI scan EPI_reverse0.nii is required for this option (Default)
+                0: do not perform DC, especially when the user does not have the reverse EPI scan.

  --bet          Brain mask parameter in FSL bet
                 [Values]